Sawyer Business School: Academics

 Students can also earn certificates or joint degrees among programs, as well as with the Suffolk University Law School.

-The Business School features innovative courses like "Crowdfunding the Venture" through its Center for Entrepreneurship as well as a focus on global education, through, for example, its Global Travel Seminars, which give students the opportunity to learn about business around the world by visiting companies, immersing themselves in local business culture, and meeting global leaders.
-Destinations have included London, Brazil, Silicon Valley, China, Germany, Singapore, and Las Vegas.

-The School offers robust experiential learning opportunities in Boston and around the world.
-In the past, students have done work with companies and organizations like iRobot, Sonos, CARE, Pandora, SiriusXM, the EU Parliament, and others.
-The School also places an emphasis on public service, leveraging its connections to the Massachusetts State House (which is right next to campus) and other local, state, and national entities.

-Rankings & Accreditations
+Rankings and accreditation

 The Sawyer Business School is the only business school in the United States to obtain three accreditations from the leading international accreditation agencies in the areas of Business and Accounting, Healthcare Management (CAHME), and Public Administration.

-Princeton Review ranked the Sawyer Business School as one of "The Best Business Schools" for 2022,and the online MBA in the Top 50 in the nation.
+Princeton Review ranked the Sawyer Business School MBA in its "Best Business Schools" list for 2023, and the online MBA in the Top 50 in the nation.
+They also ranked the school #6 for resources for women.

 CEO Magazine has ranked the MBA as a global 'Tier 1' every year since 2017.

 U.S. News & World Report ranked the MPA in the Top 100 Public Affairs programs in the nation for its 2023 rankings.
 The program has jumped 70 spots since 2017.